clairefinley/clairefinley.github.io/content/authors/admin/_index.md

     date_end: 2022-08-01
     summary: |2-
       Remote 10-week internship with NASA GSFC studying the composition of comet 41P/Tuttle–Giacobini–Kresák in the infrared band.
 Resulted in the writing of a peer-reviewed paper (in prep.) as well as an oral presentation at the 54th Meeting of the Division for Planetary Sciences in October 2022.
+  - position: OSTEM Summer Intern (Code 693)
+    company_name: NASA Goddard Space Flight Center
+    company_url: ''
+    company_logo: ''
+    date_start: 2022-05-01
+    date_end: 2022-08-01
+    summary: |2-
+      Remote 10-week internship with NASA GSFC studying the composition of comet 41P/Tuttle–Giacobini–Kresák in the infrared band.
+Resulted in the writing of a peer-reviewed paper (in prep.) as well as an oral presentation at the 54th Meeting of the Division for Planetary Sciences in October 2022.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`